Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Consider Cards With Lower Balance Transfer Fees

-If she transferred her balance to a card with a 3% balance transfer fee, like the AMEX Blue Cash EveryDay or AMEX Blue Cash Preferred, she’d pay ~$153 (~$5,094 X 3%).
-These cards offer a 0% intro APR on balance transfers for the 1st 12 months when you transfer a balance within the 1st 30 days of opening your account.
-(Correct as of April 10, 2016).
+If she transferred her balance to a card with a 3% balance transfer fee, like the Blue Cash Everyday® Card from American Express or Blue Cash Preferred® Card from American Express, she’d pay ~$153 (~$5,094 X 3%).

 Either way, she’s spending another ~$150 to ~$255 in fees on top of the ~$94 she paid in processing fees for using her card to pay her taxes.
 For a total of ~$244 (~$94 + ~$150) to ~$349 (~$94 + ~$255) for 40,000 Starwood points.

 It depends on how much value you can get from the points and miles you’re earning.

 For example, Heather could use 30,000 Starwood points to stay at the luxurious Starwood Category 7 Prince de Galles hotel in Paris.
 Rooms here can cost $1,000+ per night.
 So paying ~$300 or so in fees could be worth it.